 The tooth fairy isn’t among the most recognisable childhood figures for nothing.
 Most parents go to great lengths in making the story of the tooth fairy as real as possible in the minds of their children.

-For most parts, this is because the tooth fairy best symbolises the earliest physiological changes the people undergo during their childhood.
+For most part, this is because the tooth fairy best symbolises the earliest physiological changes people undergo during their childhood.

 In early Europe prior to 1900s, people used to burry the deciduous teeth of their children deep in the earth.
 For most European communities of the time, this ritual was prompted out of fear that witches might use fallen teeth to place a curse on children.